 Around 70 percent of the rock salt extracted goes to industrial use.
 The remaining 30 percent qualifies as edible.

-The temperature in Khewra salt mines remains constant at 18 degrees celsius round the year.
+The temperature in Khewra salt mines remains constant at 18 degrees Celsius around the year.

 The magnificent views waiting inside the Khewra salt mines are enough to attract visitors over and over again.

-There is a single gauge electric train which tours the visitors inside the khewra mine.
+There is a single gauge electric train that tours the visitors inside the khewra mine.
 The train is old but works fine.

-The salt mine contains a number of saltwater pools which give off beautiful colors when projected with light.
+The salt mine has several saltwater pools that give off beautiful colors when projected with light.
 The view is jaw-dropping.

 There is a tunnel inside the salt mine which is named the crystal valley.
-It has rock salt crystals in the roof and walls and they shine when light falls upon them.
+It has pink salt crystals on the roof and walls and they shine when light falls upon them.